Mundu: Men

 The melmundu is an upper garment similar to the ISO or ISO. that is worn by women; 'mundu' and 'melmundu' are part of the traditional Malayali costume worn by men.

 Despite the considerable influence of western dressing forms in South Indian culture, Hindu traditional ceremonies of Kerala (some Hindu castes in other south Indian states) it is mandatory for the men to wear the Mundu.
 For Hindu weddings, men have to wear Mundu along with either shirt or a mel mundu.

 Mundu along with ISO is worn during religious occasions by Kerala Brahmins.

 It is also considered appropriate for men to wear Mundu during their visits to the temples and attending religious functions, though it is not mandatory at all places.
 However, it is a mandatory requirement to wear mundu and mel mundu for men to visit some famous temples in Kerala like the Guruvayur Temple, the Padmanabhaswamy Temple) etc. For the convenience of devotees, temple managements may provide these on rent in the temple premises.

 Women

 A variant called a mundum neriyatum is used more often by women.
 The mundum neriyatum is a set of two mundus, both having matching kara.
 The set contains a lower garment similar to those worn by men.
 The upper mundu, worn with a blouse, is wrapped once around the waist and upper body and left hanging from the left shoulder, resembling a sari.
 This is often called a set-mundu.
 This is usually worn during festivals or special occasions.

+Another variant called a chattayum mundum is worn by Syrian Christian (Nasrani) women.
+The chaatayum mundum is a two piece traditional attire consisting of the chatta and mundu.
+Both garments are traditionally white in colour.
+This attire is often seen worn by Margamkali performers in the present day.

 A veshti is a small piece of cloth (generally put on the shoulders) along with a mundu, which is worn in Kerala amongst Malayalis for formal occasions.